OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/index.md

 ## How to Use this Documentation

-This website is intended as a companion to the StateCU source code and is the source of information for software developers that support and enhance StateCU.
+This website is a companion to the StateCU source code and is the source of information for software developers that modify and support StateCU.

-The documentation is organized somewhat chronologically for creating and maintaining the StateCU software, as follows, with later sections referring to earlier sections as appropriate:
+The documentation is organized for new developers and existing developers.

-* [Development Environment](dev-env/overview/) - describes development environment software installation (some tools are shared between CDSS software projects)
-* [Initial Project Setup](project-init/overview/) - describes how the StateCU software project was initially configured
+The reference sections at the end explain initial development environment and project setup steps that were completed chronologically and are useful as a reference to explain.
+Specific setup steps are referenced as needed.

 * [Deployed Environment](deployed-env/overview/) - describes the deployed environment after software is installed
 * [New Developer Setup](dev-new/overview/) - **new StateCU software developers should start here**
 * [Software Design](software-design/overview/) - provides details about the software code design
 * [Development Tasks](dev-tasks/overview/) - describes comment development tasks - **refer to this after new development environment is configured**
+* [REFERENCE: Development Environment](dev-env/overview/) - describes development environment software installation (some tools are shared between CDSS software projects)
+* [REFERENCE: Initial Project Setup](project-init/overview/) - describes how the StateCU software project was initially configured

 ## License